khoih-prog/Dx_TimerInterrupt/README.md

 This non-being-blocked important feature is absolutely necessary for mission-critical tasks.

-You'll see blynkTimer Software is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in loop(), using delay() function as an example.
+You'll see blynkTimer Software is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in `loop()`, using `delay()` function as an example.
 The elapsed time then is very unaccurate

 ### Why using ISR-based Hardware Timer Interrupt is better

-Imagine you have a system with a **mission-critical function**, measuring water level and control the sump pump or doing something much more important.
-You normally use a **software timer to poll**, or even place the function in loop().
-But what if another function is blocking the loop() or setup().
+Imagine you have a system with a **mission-critical** function, measuring water level and control the sump pump or doing something much more important.
+You normally use a software timer to poll, or even place the function in `loop()`.
+But what if another function is **blocking** the `loop()` or `setup()`.

-**So your function might not be executed, and the result would be disastrous.**
+So your function **might not be executed, and the result would be disastrous.**

 You'd prefer to have your function called, no matter what happening with other functions (busy loop, bug, etc.).

-The correct choice is to use a **Hardware Timer with Interrupt** to call your function.
+The correct choice is to use a Hardware Timer with **Interrupt** to call your function.

-**These hardware timers, using interrupt**, still work even if other functions are blocking.
-Moreover, they are **much more precise** (certainly depending on clock frequency accuracy) than other software timers using millis() or micros().
+These hardware timers, using interrupt, still work even if other functions are blocking.
+Moreover, they are much more **precise** (certainly depending on clock frequency accuracy) than other software timers using `millis()` or `micros()`.
 That's necessary if you need to measure some data requiring better accuracy.

-Functions using normal software timers, relying on loop() and calling millis(), won't work if the loop() or setup() is blocked by certain operation.
+Functions using normal software timers, relying on `loop()` and calling `millis()`, won't work if the `loop()` or `setup()` is blocked by certain operation.
 For example, certain function is blocking while it's connecting to WiFi or some services.

-The catch is your function is now part of an ISR (Interrupt Service Routine), and must be lean / mean, and follow certain rules.
-More to read on:
+The catch is **your function is now part of an ISR (Interrupt Service Routine), and must be lean / mean, and follow certain rules.** More to read on:

 [**HOWTO Attach Interrupt**](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/)